Are electric smokers any good for creating deliciously low n slow smoked meat? Or should you spend your money on a

 I’d like you to take a moment and give silent thanks to the geniuses who figured out how to harness electricity.

-Thanks to people like Benjamin Franklin, Nikola Tesla, and Thomas Edison, we can fill our homes with appliances, power tools, and home theatres.
+Thanks to people like Benjamin Franklin, Nikola Tesla, and Thomas Edison, we can fill our homes with appliances, power tools, and home theaters.
 And, yes, we can even smoke meat with it.

 Modern and ancient technology come together in the electric smoker, with the promise of great food without all the hassle of a charcoal or wood smoker.

 But, do they deliver results you’d want to serve your friends and family — or yourself?
 Are electric smokers worthy of your money, and should you buy one?

 In this article, we’ll cover the Top 7 reasons for buying an electric smoker.
 But, in the interest of fairness, we’ll also look at some of the drawbacks you need to consider before taking the plunge.